TRIQS/dft_tools/doc/guide/conv_elk.rst

 #.
 "FS" - determines whether the output will be the Fermi surface and uses the closest omega value to 0.0 in the mesh.
 #. "plane" - required to specify whether the Elk input parameters were generated on a k-mesh plane.
 #. "sym" - needed if the IBZ will be folded out by using symmetry operations.
-#. "orthvec" - needs to be specfied if using "plane" as this input is the orthonomal vector to the 2D plane required for the folding out process.
+#. "orthvec" - needs to be specified if using "plane" as this input is the orthonormal vector to the 2D plane required for the folding out process.

 To give the user a range of output capabilities, This routine can be used in the following ways:

 #.
 If using "with_Sigma", the mesh will be the same as the self-energy.
 However, by setting FS=False, the user can input a mesh option if they desire the "Fermi surface" plots for each omega value (commensurate with the self-energy mesh) within the input range.

 #.
 If the user is generating the DFT Spectral function plot (i.e. with_Sigma and with_dc both set to False), a mesh needs to be specified.
 This function will output the spectral functions for the input mesh.
-If FS is True, this would return the spectral functions at omega=0.0 otherwise, this routine will output the the spectral function for all omega values generated from the input mesh parameters.
+If FS is True, this would return the spectral functions at omega=0.0 otherwise, this routine will output the spectral function for all omega values generated from the input mesh parameters.

 The output files will have the form of "Akw_FS_X.dat" (X being either up, down or ud) if FS=True or "Akw_X_omega_Y.dat" (Y being the omega mesh index) otherwise.
-The latter file will have the omega values within the file (the fourth colomn).
-The first three coloumns of both output file types specifies the cartesian lattice vector (kx, ky, kz) and the last coloumn is the spectral function values.
+The latter file will have the omega values within the file (the fourth column).
+The first three columns of both output file types specifies the cartesian lattice vector (kx, ky, kz) and the last column is the spectral function values.

 DFT+DMFT wavefunction dependent quantities